SWeijden/PRG_Plugin/README.md

 # PRG_Plugin
-A procedural room generator plugin for UE5
+A procedural room generator plugin for UE5, Version 1.3
-Version 1.2

-Tested with Unreal Engine 5.0 and 5.1
+Tested with Unreal Engine 5.1

 ----------------------------------------------------------------------------------------------------------------------